 The action area is defined in 50 CFR 402.02 as "all areas to be affected directly or indirectly by the Federal action and not merely the immediate area involved in the action."
 The action area includes the project footprint where work to construct the new bridge and remove the old bridge will take place, including dredging and armoring of the river bottom.
 The action area also includes the area of the river where increased underwater noise levels and changes in water quality will be experienced and the transit route that barges will use when transporting dredged material to the offloading site in upper New York Harbor for upland disposal.
 The action area also includes the area where in-water work will be carried out at Coeymans and extends to the area of the river where increased underwater noise levels and changes in water quality will result from that work, as described in the Effects of the Action section below.
-The action area also includes the route traveled by tug/barges from New York City to Coeymans and from Coeymans to the bridge site.
-The action area also includes the area where crew boats and delivery boats are active.
-All vessels will travel within the Hudson River Federal navigation channel, or in the shallow areas within two miles of the bridge.
+The action area also includes the area where project vessels will travel.
+Considering all of the demolition disposal alternatives, this includes the Hudson River from Coeymans to New York Harbor, New York Harbor, the Arthur Kill, the route in the Atlantic Ocean from New York Harbor to Fire Island and Twelve Mile reefs, the coastal route from New York Harbor to the entrance of Delaware Bay, the Delaware River federal navigation channel from its most downstream point to the eastern entrance of the C and D canal, the C and D canal, and the northern approach channels within the Chesapeake Bay between the western entrance of the C and D canal and Sparrows Point at the entrance of the Patapsco River, Maryland.
 We anticipate that all effects of the action will occur within this geographic area.
-See Figure 1 for a map of the bridge location.